 Urban visionary Jane Jacobs once observed “new ideas require old buildings.”
 That is why Frank Starkey chose to embed his company in an old building in the heart of New Port Richey’s historic district.
 People Places occupies an historic building that once housed the Avery Library.
 With all its structure exposed – reclaimed (in the 1940s!) wood roof, brick walls, concrete floors, and even old window frames – the building itself tells many stories of the town’s layered history and daily reminds us of the uniqueness of this place.
 We left the interior open and flexible to foster creativity and to accommodate a variety of gatherings, events and other general coolness.

 Visit our People Places Facebook page to see what events we have coming up!

-At People Places we look for places we can make a positive difference in a neighborhood.
+At People Places we look for places we where we can make a positive difference in a neighborhood.
 Sometimes a well executed small fixer-upper project is just what a neighborhood needs to spur others to follow suit.

 The Florida Avenue renovation is an exercise in small but transformative development and a “get our feet wet” project for our Associates.
 The duplex was originally built in 1947 and is located just a short walk from the historic downtown in New Port Richey, Florida.
-We selected the property for it’s appealing small-town, urban location and because it needed some TLC.
+We selected the property for its appealing small-town, urban location and because it needed some TLC.

 With renovations including all new plumbing, new interior walls, the addition of central AC, and complete demo of kitchens and baths, we aim to transform this former eye-sore into a shining example of what good stewardship of historic properties can achieve.
 The dual residences will be available for rent in mid to late 2017.